Clan MacTavish

-Clan MacTavish (Na MacTàmhais), is an Ancient Highland Scottish clan with Irish origins.
-The MacTavish lands were in Argyll in the Western Highlands.
+Clan MacTavish (Na MacTàmhais) is an Ancient Highland Scottish clan and one of the original clans of Scotland, with Irish origins.
+The MacTavish lands were in Argyll in the Western Highlands, with their ancestral seat at Dunardry in Knapdale recorded since approximately 893 AD.
 Their current Chief is Steven Edward Dugald MacTavish of Dunardry, the 27th Hereditary Chief from an unbroken line, who is a member of the Standing Council of Scottish Chiefs.

 History

 Origins

 Notwithstanding several and varied origin traditions, the MacTavishes may have come from Ireland to Scotland during the years of the Scoto-Irish settlement era.
-Very old Irish forms (O.F.
+This era is associated with the kingdom of Dál Riata, which spanned the western seaboard of Scotland and the north-east of Ireland.
+Very Old Irish forms (O.F.
 Gaeilge) of MacTavish are given by Father Patrick Woulfe in his widely accepted work on Irish Surnames.
-Wolfe gives several old forms (O.F.) of the name, showing nominative, genitive, and accusative forms, eight in all, along with their modified and modern equivalents.
+Woulfe gives several old forms (O.F.) of the name, showing nominative, genitive, and accusative forms, eight in all, along with their modified and modern equivalents.